BHFDSC/CCU013_01_ENG-COVID-19_event_phenotyping/README.md

 <br>
 <br>

-# Characterising COVID-19 related events in a nationwide electronic health record cohort of 55.9 million people in England
+# A comprehensive characterisation of COVID-19 from a nationwide linked electronic health record cohort of 56 million people: phenotypes, severity, pandemic waves, vaccination & trajectories
+**Johan H Thygesen, Christopher Tomlinson & Spiros Denaxas**

 ## How to cite this work
 > Citation goes here